Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 2. YouTube Trendsetter

-Shane Dawson was one of the first youtubers to create edgy skits, put out music videos/albums, create a podcast, make short-films, direct a movie, write a book, and currently make documentary style videos.
+Shane Dawson was one of the first youtubers to create edgy skits, put out music videos/albums, create a podcast, make short-films, direct a movie, write a book, and make documentary style videos.

 He was also able to address more serious issues including his terrible childhood, obesity/body issues, and past/current controversies.